TOEFL vs. IELTS: Compare the tests and book your English test today

 IELTS General Training measures English language proficiency in a practical, everyday context and is meant for work or migration or study at below-degree level.
 The tasks and tests reflect both workplace and every day social situations.

 The test takes two hours and 45 minutes to complete plus a 15-minute speaking test.
 Everybody starts at the same time and works on the same part at the same time.
+The speaking tests are held individually and not at the same time as any written part.

-In both versions, IELTS uses a face-to-face speaking test with an examiner to assess your English communication skills.
+IELTS uses a face-to-face speaking test with an examiner to assess your English communication skills.
 This means that you are assessed by having a real conversation with a real person.
 This is the most effective and natural way to test your English speaking skills and it is very popular compared to speaking into a computer.

 Book your IELTS test at EDU